 Despite the colonial history of local, community self-government, the constitutional and judicial fabric woven from that principle, and the necessity of the principle to ordered liberty, community lawmaking as the legitimate exercise of self-government has generated mostly critical, occasionally derisive treatment from legislators, jurists, and commentators.
-106 Consistent with this attitude, American jurisprudence has developed legal doctrines that infringe the right of local, community self-government, both by denying it outright and by severely restricting local governmental power allowed for communities by state law.
+Consistent with this attitude, American jurisprudence has developed legal doctrines that infringe the right of local, community self-government, both by denying it outright and by severely restricting local governmental power allowed for communities by state law.
 These doctrines include corporate constitutional "rights," Dillon's Rule, and ceiling preemption.
-107

-A. Corporate constitutional "rights" infringe the people's right of local, community self-government.
+A. Corporate constitutional "rights" infringe the right of local, community selfgovernment.

 Over the past 150 years, the judiciary has conferred constitutional rights, initially intended to protect only natural persons, upon corporations.
-108 It has done so by "finding" corporations in the Fourteenth Amendment 109, the Bill of Rights 110, and the Contracts and
+It has done so by "finding" corporations in the Fourteenth Amendment, the Bill of Rights, and the Contracts and

-106 See, e.g., Howard Lee McBain, The Doctrine of an Inherent Right of Local Self-Government: I. The Extent of its Application by American Courts, 16 COLUM.
+&lt;sup>106 See, e.g., Howard Lee McBain, The Doctrine of an Inherent Right of Local Self-Government: I. The Extent of its Application by American Courts, 16 COLUM.
 L. REV. 190, 195 (1916) (declaring that Judge Cooley's "elaborate argument in support of the existence of a legal right of local self-government independent of constitutional provisions was not only confessedly but also logically dictum").

-107 For purposes of this article, the phrase "corporate 'rights" includes both corporate "personhood" rights (those core constitutional rights belonging to natural persons, that have been conferred by the judiciary on the corporate form), and those judicially-conferred on the corporate form through the Commerce and Contracts Clauses of the United States Constitution.
+&lt;sup>107 For purposes of this article, the phrase "corporate 'rights" includes both corporate "personhood" rights (those core constitutional rights belonging to natural persons, that have been conferred by the judiciary on the corporate form), and those judicially-conferred on the corporate form through the Commerce and Contracts Clauses of the United States Constitution.
 "Dillon's Rule" refers to the legal doctrine developed by Judge John Forrest Dillon of the Iowa Supreme Court, which established plenary municipal subordinancy to state government.
 See supra, at 5.
-108 Monell v.
+Monell v.
 Dep't of Soc.
 Servs. of the City of New York, 436 U.S. 658, 687 (1978) ("by 1871, it was well understood that corporations should be treated as natural persons for virtually all purposes of constitutional and statutory analysis.").

-109 Corporations were declared to be "persons" entitled to Fourteenth Amendment equal protection and due process protections in Santa Clara County v.
+&lt;sup>109 Corporations were declared to be "persons" entitled to Fourteenth Amendment equal protection and due process protections in Santa Clara County v.
 S. Pac.
 R.R.
 Co., 118 U.S. 394, 394-95.
 (1886) (equal protection) and Minneapolis & St. Louis R.R.
 Co. v.
 Beckwith, 129 U.S. 26, 28 (1889) (due process).

-110 Corporations were declared to be entitled to First Amendment protections in First Nat'l Bank of Boston v.
+&lt;sup>110 Corporations were declared to be entitled to First Amendment protections in First Nat'l Bank of Boston v.
 Bellotti, 435 U.S. 765 (1978); to Fourth Amendment protections in Hale v.
-Henkel, 201 U.S. 43 (1906); and to Fifth
+Henkel, 201 U.S. 43 (1906); and to Fifth corporations have used their First, Fifth, and Fourteenth Amendment "rights" to nullify laws that seek to protect the people's health, safety, and welfare.
+Corporations have also used rights under the Contracts and Commerce Clauses of the U.S. Constitution to strike down

-Commerce Clauses111 of the United States Constitution.
-As the judiciary conferred constitutional rights on corporations, the legal community justified these bestowals with literature asserting that corporations are merely groups of persons, and thus entitled to such protections.112
+Commerce Clauses of the United States Constitution.
+As the judiciary conferred constitutional rights on corporations, the legal community justified these bestowals with literature asserting that corporations are merely groups of persons, and thus entitled to such protections.